ropensci/gutenbergr/cran-comments.md

 0 errors | 0 warnings | 2 notes

-The Notes occur on win-builder and are about examples that take slightly more than 5 seconds to run, as well as UTF strings in the data that are generally part of author names.
+The Notes depend on the platform and are about examples that take slightly more than 5 seconds to run, as well as UTF strings in the data that are generally part of author names.